-D.C. area awaits biggest snowstorm in two years; snowfall starts Sunday, lasting into the week
+D.C. area awaits biggest snowstorm in two years; snowfall starts Sunday, possibly lasting to Tuesday

 - A storm, originating in the Pacific Ocean, will track from the Central Plains to the Ohio Valley region.

-- Temperatures across the area Sunday morning at the onset of the storm will be in the 20s —plenty cold enough to support accumulating snow and result in slick roads and walkways.
+- Temperatures across the area Sunday morning at the onset of the storm will be in the 20s — plenty cold enough to support accumulating snow and result in slick roads and walkways.

 - The circulation of the Ohio Valley storm will spread warm air that will be lifted over a cold dome of air over our region, leading to overrunning snow across the region Sunday.